pixagan/Laeyerz/README.md

-Laeyerz is an open source, easy to use self-learning, opinionated memory focussed, RAG framework.
+# Laeyerz is an open source, easy to use self-learning, opinionated memory focussed, RAG framework.
-Designed to be setup and used with minimal effort.

-#Laeyerz is designed to be used in a multi-agent environment.
+It is an attempt to make it easy for students and beginners to get started with RAG and Agentic applications.

-#Getting started
+## Getting started
+Installing from git repo

-You can find the source code in the [GitHub repository](https://github.com/laeyerz/laeyerz).
+You can find the source code in the [GitHub repository](https://github.com/pixagan/laeyerz).

-#Installing from git repo

 Download the repository and install the dependencies.